MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-role-assumption-tricks.md

 # Introduction

-At some in your career using AWS, you'll find it nessecary to learn a little about how assuming roles in other accounts works.
-If your working on a personal account, chances are you used to logging in with a user that you have created for yourself.
-When you join a company using AWS, it's more likely that they have a multiple account set up using AWS Organizations with AWS SSO - in which case you will log into a specific account using a role via federated access.
+At some point in your career using AWS, you'll find it nessecary to learn a little about how assuming roles in other accounts works.
+If your working on a personal account, chances are you used to logging in with an IAM user that you have created for yourself.
+When you join a company using AWS, it's more likely that they have a multi-account set-up using AWS Organizations with AWS SSO - in which case you will log into a specific account using a role via federated access.
 Likewise, you are probably used to needing to create roles for various services (like Lambda), and provide a service trust so that the service can use a role.

 I've done a lot of control-plane work in my time, and this has nessecitated understanding a fair amount about how assuming roles works.
-A more complicated trick I've had to pull of is building automation that required role chaining - assuming a role into an account, and from there, assuming a role into another account.
-You can think of this as using an account similar to how one would use a jump-box.
+A more complicated trick I've had to pull off is building automation that required role chaining - assuming a role into an account and from there, assuming a role into another account.
+You can think of this as using an account similar to how one would use a jump-box (or bastion host for non-Australians).
 Most of the time this has been to meet a security policy, delegating permissions management to an account managed by some central authority.
 This allows that party responsibility for access control, and the ability to closely monitor what is happening.

 <image of a double jump>

 Assuming a role via the Javascript SDK is relatively simple, but is has become easier in recent times through the addition of a new credential provider in late 2018, known as 'ChainableTemporaryCredentials'.
 Prior to this, I used my own custom library which allowed me to do perform role chaining.
 However, my library did not not refresh credentials when they expired; this was less important for me because I tended to only use the library within lambda functions, and not long running compute.
 'ChainableTemporaryCredentials' does handle credential refreshing, so it is a better solution than what I came up with.

-Before we get into the specifics though, let's discuss a little bit about role-assumption works in the simple two-account model.
+Before we get into the specifics though, let's discuss a little bit about how role-assumption works in the simple two-account model.

 # Cross Account Role Assumption

 Setting up cross account role assumption can be a little confusing if you have never done it, but it will become second nature the more you do it.
-It works like this;
+It works like this:

 1. Create a role in the target account, that will ultimately be assumed by another account.
 Give it the nessecary permissions to do what will be required of it.